[Faculty Handbook Category #1]

 X. Requirements for Reporting to ORI

-A. An institution’s decision to initiate an investigation must be reported in writing to ORI, on or before the date the investigation begins.
+A. The College’s decision to initiate an investigation must be reported in writing to ORI, on or before the date the investigation begins.
 At a minimum, the notification should include the name of the person(s) against whom the allegations have been made, the general nature of the allegation as it relates to the PHS definition of research misconduct, and the PHS applications or grant number(s) involved.
 ORI must also be notified of the final outcome of the investigation and must be provided with a copy of the investigation report.

-B. If an institution plans to terminate an inquiry or investigation for any reason without completing all relevant processes of these policies and procedures on the basis that the respondent has admitted the allegations of research misconduct, a settlement with respondent has been reached, or for any other reason other than the closing of the matter at the inquiry stage on the basis that an investigation is not warranted, the Responsible Institutional Officer will notify ORI in advance of the planned termination.
+B. If the College plans to terminate an inquiry or investigation for any reason without completing all relevant processes of these policies and procedures on the basis that the respondent has admitted the allegations of research misconduct, a settlement with respondent has been reached, or for any other reason other than the closing of the matter at the inquiry stage on the basis that an investigation is not warranted, the RIO will notify ORI in advance of the planned termination.
 After consulting with the College about the basis for closing the matter, ORI may conduct an oversight review and take appropriate action which could include directing the College to complete its process; approving or conditionally approving closure of the matter; referring the matter for further investigation by HHS; or taking a compliance action.

 1. health or safety of the public is at risk; including an immediate need to protect human or animal subjects;